 The above command will extract the zip file in a folder called mangi-script-master in your current working directory.
 Change to the directory and make the script as executable using the following commands:

 Finally, execute the script using command:

-This script is not fully automated.
-You need to answer the series of Yes/No questions to install all development tools.
+Please be mindful that this script is not fully automated.
+You need to answer a series of Yes/No questions to install all development tools.

 And, that’s all.
 Hope this helps.
 If you find our guides useful, please share them on your social, professional networks and support OSTechNix.
 We will be posting more good stuffs everyday.
 Stay tuned!

 Help us to help you: